-North America remains home to more whitetail deer than most hunters ever dreamed about before the 1990s.
+North America remains home to more whitetail deer than most hunters ever dreamed of before the 1990s.
 Sure, deer numbers dropped in some areas in recent years, but it was probably unrealistic to think most habitats could hold record numbers of deer for long.
 Meanwhile, there’s also less competition for deer in many areas.
 Hunting populations have dropped in many states, and many hunters who remain are seeing old age creep up on them, restricting their mobility for the first time.

 Many hunters might grin at the prospects of more deer and less competition, but they realize good deer woods — and access to them — can still be challenging.
 Malls, suburbs, industrial parks and road systems keep pushing across the landscape.
 As urban sprawl changes or destroys deer habitat, it also introduces more metro values and attitudes.
 Many of these new suburbanites view parks, refuges and wildlife areas as sanctuaries and don’t realize the properties have long been hunted, and that it’s possible to have too many deer.